goblindegook/littlefoot/README.md

 Default: `sup`

+### `dismissDelay`

+When the footnote content is being removed this option specifies how long after the active class is removed from the footnote before the element is actually removed from the DOM.

+Default: `500`

 ### `dismissOnUnhover`

 Determines whether footnotes that were presented when hovering on a footnote button are removed once the footnote button or footnote popover is un-hovered.